Presentation and Status in Health Basket

 Urosepsis and Pyelonephritis: There have been postmarketing reports of serious urinary tract infections including urosepsis and pyelonephritis requiring hospitalization in patients receiving SGLT2 inhibitors, including empagliflozin.

-Hypoglycemia with Concomitant Use with Insulin and Insulin Secretagogues: Empagliflozin: Insulin and insulin secretagogues are known to cause hypoglycemia.
+Hypoglycemia: Insulin and insulin secretagogues are known to cause hypoglycemia.
 The risk of hypoglycemia is increased when empagliflozin is used in combination with insulin secretagogues (e.g., sulfonylurea) or insulin.
-Therefore, a lower dose of the insulin secretagogue or insulin may be required to reduce the risk of hypoglycemia when used in combination with this formulation.
+The risk of hypoglycemia may be lowered by a reduction in the dose of sulfonylurea (or other concomitantly administered insulin secretagogues) or insulin.
+Inform patients using these concomitant medications of the risk of hypoglycemia and educate them on the signs and symptoms of hypoglycemia.

 Necrotizing Fasciitis of the Perineum (Fournier’s Gangrene): Reports of necrotizing fasciitis of the perineum (Fournier’s gangrene), a rare but serious and life-threatening necrotizing infection requiring urgent surgical intervention, have been identified in postmarketing surveillance in patients with diabetes mellitus receiving SGLT2 inhibitors, including empagliflozin.
 Cases have been reported in both females and males.
 Serious outcomes have included hospitalization, multiple surgeries, and death.